User Guide

 Notes:

-1. Amounts can be exactly $0.00 as users may want to simply track that a transaction is present but not specify the amount.
-User might also want to track financial events not involving currency exchange, such as barter trading, free gifts, etc.
+$0.00as users may want to simply track that a transaction is present but not specify the amount.
+User might also want to track financial events not involving currency exchange, such as barter trading, free gifts, etc. - Intervals work by filtering by the specified time period.

-3. For month intervals, only transactions of the same month are found.
+monthintervals, only transactions of the same month are found.

 User Interface (UI) Overview